Secretary: Glenise De Oliveira, tel 020 7188 8476

 Area of expertise: transplantation

-Mr Nizam Mamode trained in Glasgow before moving to London in 2002.
+Professor Nizam Mamode trained in Glasgow before moving to London in 2002.
 He also spent a short period at David Sutherland's unit in Minnesota.
-He retains strong links with this unit and the Mayo clinic.
+He retains strong links with this unit.

-He introduced laparoscopic donor nephrectomy into the unit, which now has the largest experience in the UK.
+He introduced laparoscopic donor nephrectomy and antibody incompatible transplantation into the unit, which now has the largest experience of both in the UK.

 - blood group incompatible and HLA incompatible transplantation

-He has published over 40 papers and currently is Chief Investigator of a multicentre trial of B cell depletion in renal transplantion (the Remind Study).
+He has published over 60 papers and currently is Chief Investigator of several studies, listed below:

-He has completed a book 'Abominal Transplantation: State of the Art' and was made Reader in Transplantation Surgery in 2011.
+He has completed a book 'Abominal Transplantation: State of the Art', as well as two book chapters, and was made professor of transplantation surgery in 2015.

 - NIHR Research for Patient Benefit: PB-PG-1010-23108 – Are prophylactic antibiotics necessary before laparoscopic living kidney donation?
 A randomised, controlled trial. £248 382.
 Awarded 2011.